DriveON: Emissions and safety inspection program

 Online services for the DriveON program will be implemented in the coming months.
 Details will be provided here once they are finalized.

-DriveON vehicle inspection centres and technicians must follow the inspection procedures and apply the equipment and performance standards set out in Ontario’s DriveON inspection directive.
+DriveON vehicle inspection centres and technicians must follow the inspection procedures and apply the equipment and performance standards set out in Ontario’s DriveON inspection directive (PDF).

-A small number of heavy diesel commercial motor vehicles are expected to be identified with unique testing characteristics that prevent them from communicating with an on-board diagnostic test (OBD) unit.
+A small number of heavy-duty diesel commercial motor vehicles are expected to be identified with unique testing characteristics that prevent them from communicating with an on-board diagnostic (OBD) test unit.
 These vehicles cannot be OBD-tested to determine if the OBD system has an active emission-related Diagnostic Trouble Code (DTC).

-If a vehicle is identified on the list below, a technician may issue an emissions inspection certificate that indicates a pass without testing the vehicle for whether the OBD system has an active emissions-related DTC.
+A technician may issue an emissions inspection certificate that indicates a pass without testing the vehicle for whether the OBD system has an active emissions-related DTC, if MTO has identified the vehicle as being exempt from the testing.
 The vehicle would still need to show compliance with the opacity standards to be issued a vehicle emissions report indicating a pass.

-This list will be updated regularly as heavy diesel commercial motor vehicles that cannot be OBD-tested are identified.
+The OBD monitor readiness exemption table below will be updated regularly as heavy-duty diesel commercial motor vehicles that cannot be OBD-tested are identified.

 On-board diagnostic monitor readiness exemption list

-A small number of heavy diesel commercial motor vehicles are expected to be identified with unique testing characteristics that require exceptions to diagnostic monitor checks that are part of the on-board diagnostic test.
+A small number of heavy-duty diesel commercial motor vehicles are expected to be identified with unique testing characteristics that require exceptions to diagnostic monitor checks that are part of the on-board diagnostic test.

 The on-board diagnostic test will exclude the check of monitor status for Monitor IDs that are listed in the table below for the specific vehicles identified in the table below.
 All other aspects of the on-board diagnostic test will apply.

-This table will be updated as heavy diesel commercial motor vehicles that have unique testing characteristics for the on-board diagnostic test are identified.
+This table will be updated as heavy-duty diesel commercial motor vehicles that have unique testing characteristics for the on-board diagnostic test are identified.

 OBD monitor readiness exemption table